aiden-richard/minecraft-server/README.md

 ## Hosting
 A couple of months ago I purchased an old HP workstation on ebay for cheap.
 It has 16 GB RAM, Intel Core i7-7700, and enough storage for this project.

 This is what we are going to be hosting the Minecraft server on.
-I am also running the Minecraft server in a docker container on this machine for ease of use.
+I am also running the Minecraft server inside a docker container on this machine for ease of use.
 I am using the [https://github.com/itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) docker image for this.

 The host machine runs tailscale VPN which lets me or my friends connect to the server from any device I invite to the tailscale network.
 This will come up later.